brend/jetman/README.md

 ## Run Jetman

-Install the Rust toolchain.
+### Install the Rust Toolchain

 Use this if you're using Linux or macOS:

 ``` sh
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh